DaGo85/recipe-app/README.md

 # Recipe-App

-> A fullstack CRUD Recipe App using MySQL, Express, React, Node.js, Firebase for authentification and Tailwind(including Darkmode)
+> A fullstack CRUD Recipe App using MySQL(Sequelize), Express, React, Node.js, Tailwind(including Darkmode) and Firebase for authentification and image storage

 ## Table of Contents